nextflow-io/training/docs/nf_customize/04_config.md

 !!! question "Exercise"

     Modify your existing `mycustomconfig.config` by adding a process scope with the `withName` selector.
-Modify the add a custom title to your MultiQC report:
+Add a custom title to your MultiQC report:

     Start by opening `mycustomconfig.config` that contains your singularity scope: